brugal/q3vm/README.md

 Features:

-* Opcodes indicate stack size change
+* Indicates stack size change for opcodes
 * Labels jump locations
 * Identifies which other functions call a particular function
 * Identifies syscalls